 Operation of the jurisdictional thresholds may be overridden in case the threshold exemption for the undertakings active in certain markets/sectors is applicable.
-Pursuant to the Amendment Communiqué, "the TL 250 million Turkish turnover thresholds" under Article 7 of Communiqué No. 2010/4 will not be sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if they (i) operate in the Turkish geographical market, (ii) conduct R&D activities in the Turkish geographical market, or (iii) provide services to the users in the Turkish geographical market.
+Pursuant to the Communiqué No. 2010/4. "the TL 250 million Turkish turnover thresholds" under Article 7 of Communiqué No. 2010/4 are not sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if they (i) operate in the Turkish geographical market, (ii) conduct R&D activities in the Turkish geographical market, or (iii) provide services to the users in the Turkish geographical market.